-A: Written requests for additional time to answer a motion or to file a reply, may be made by letter to the court's motion department or by facsimile transmission to it at (212) 401-9114, with a copy to each other party to the appeal or proceeding.
+A: Written requests for additional time to answer a motion may be made by letter to the Court's motion department or by facsimile transmission to it at (518) 471-4747, with a copy to each other party to the appeal or proceeding.

-Q 10] Is there a fee to make a motion or cross motion?
+Q10: Is there a fee to make a motion or cross motion?

-A] CPLR 8022[b] provides that the fee for filing a motion or cross motion regarding a civil appeal or special proceeding is \$45.
-However, no fee is payable for a motion or cross motion which seeks poor person relief pursuant to CPLR 1101[a].
+A: CPLR 8022 [b] provides that the fee for filing a motion or cross motion regarding a civil appeal or special proceeding is \$45.
+However, no fee is payable for a motion or cross motion which seeks poor person relief pursuant to CPLR 1101 [a].
+Additionally, no fee is payable for a motion or cross motion made in the context of an unemployment insurance appeal.